Speed & Enforcement …

-It’s impossible to drive any distance and not drift over the limit – we drive, process a thousand data points every second and responsibly glance at our speedo to adjust our speed.
+It’s practically impossible to drive any distance and not drift over the limit – we drive, process a thousand data points every second and responsibly glance at our speedo to adjust our speed.

 In our area they change the road speeds on a regular basis.
 A local road was originally part of the main highway but a bypass was built so the speed limit was dropped from 100kph, to 80kph.
 More recently it has been dropped again to 60kph and over the last months there have been varying combinations of those limits.
 It’s all a little confusing and I’ve been fined a couple of times along with many, many other locals.

 Changing this limit appears to have resulted in a zero reduction in the zero incidents that were happening prior but I would bet a dollar that increased revenue has been gathered by the camera van deployed there regularly now.

 The question is: “If it’s safe to do 100kph on that road one week, then why does it suddenly becomes unsafe to drive at 80kph the next and why am I fined for doing 64, now it’s a 60?”